Near Earth Asteroid Tracking (NEAT)

-To search the available NEAT data for images containing a specified target, and to download the selected images, use the Small Bodies NEAT Browser.
+To search the available NEAT data for images containing a specified target, use the Comet Asteroid Telescopic Catalog Hub (CATCH) Tool.

 Note: The individual images in the NEAT archive have been compressed to facilitate download.
 To recover the full archived data files, use the command